skipmiller/skipmiller/README.md

-## Hi, I'm Skip Miller, a Senior VDI Engineer & Architect
+## Hi, I'm a VDI Engineer & Cloud Architect

 With over 20 years of experience, I specialize in enterprise-scale Citrix and Azure solutions.
 My expertise bridges the gap between traditional infrastructure and modern cloud technologies, offering comprehensive solutions for complex enterprise environments.